It鈥檚 Always Character Encodings

 pass

-We got something!
-My little script quickly printed out many lines, one of which was gb18030 utf_8 ’m which was exactly what we wanted.
+which was exactly what we wanted.
 It also shows us GBK but GB18030 is a superset of GBK and supersedes it.
 What seems to be happening is that UTF-8 data was being wrongly interpreted as GB18030.

-There is something to notice here.
-That apostrophe is not your standard ASCII U+0027 APOSTROPHE.
-No, this was far worse.
-This is a fancy Unicode U+2019 RIGHT SINGLE QUOTATION MARK.
-The GB18030 character encoding formats codepoints as either 1, 2, or 4 bytes.
-If a byte is within the range 00 - 7F, then it is interpreted as ASCII.
+, then it is interpreted as ASCII.
 So misinterpreting the apostrophe as GB18030 doesn’t have any side-effects since it is valid UTF-8 and GB18030.
 However, if a byte is outside that range, then depending on the byte immediately following it, it may be 2 or 4 bytes long.
-The Wikipedia page has a whole table explaining when you need four bytes, but for our case, all we need to know is that if the two bytes match the pattern 81–FE 40–FE then they are just two bytes and not part of four bytes.
+The Wikipedia page has a whole table explaining when you need four bytes, but for our case, all we need to know is that if the two bytes match the pattern 81–FE 40–FE

 Wrapping Up